-Figure 7.2 Subscriber Profile Update Procedure
+Figure 7.2 Subscriber Profile and access authorization info Update Procedure

 - 1. User is registered to a 3GPP AAA server - 2.
-Subscribers subscription is modified in the HSS e.g. via O&M.

-- 3. HSS updates the profile information stored in the registered 3GPP AAA server by Wx reference point procedure "Subscriber Profile". - 4.
-The authorisation information of the associated connection is updated to WLAN as necessary.
+Subscribers subscription is modified in the HSS e.g. via O&M. - 3.
+HSS updates the profile information stored in the registered 3GPP AAA server by Wx reference point procedure "Subscriber Profile". - 4.
+The WLAN access authorisation information of the associated connection is updated to WLAN as necessary.